Entanglement in C$^*$-algebras: tensor products of state spaces: Tensor products of trace spaces of s

+As before, we identify $\partial_e T(\cA) \times \partial_e T(\cB)$ with the set of extremal product traces $\tau_\cA \otimes \tau_\cB$.
 Using the notion of infinite tensor products of simplexes defined at the end of Section~\ref{sec:NP} we can extend the results above to infinite tensor products (also valid for the max-tensor product of the \Cs s).

 \begin{theorem} Let $\cA_1,\cA_2, \cA_3, \dots$ be a sequence of unital \Cs s each with non-empty trace simplex.
 Then $T(\bigotimes_{k \ge 1} \cA_k) = \bigotimes_{k \ge 1} T(\cA_k)$. \end{theorem}

 \begin{proof} The infinite tensor product $\bigotimes_{k \ge 1} \cA_k$ is the inductive limit $\varinjlim \bigotimes_{k = 1}^n \cA_k$, where each $\bigotimes_{k = 1}^n \cA_k$ is embedded in $\bigotimes_{k = 1}^{n+1} \cA_k$ via the map $x \mapsto x \otimes 1_{\cA_{n+1}}$.
 It follows that the trace simplex of $\bigotimes_{k \ge 1} \cA_k$ is the inverse limit